 How is a giving garden different from a food bank garden?

 It isn’t.
 Food bank garden is just another name for giving garden.

 How many giving gardens are there in Seattle?

-As of 2016, Seattle had more than 50 giving gardens, in city P-Patches (Seattle currently has 88 P-Patch community gardens and counting).
+As of 2021, Seattle had more than 85 gardens whose gardeners are committed to growing for giving; these are in city P-Patches.
 Most P-Patches have dedicated areas where volunteers grow food for the hungry.
 Where there is no dedicated area, P-Patch gardeners donate gleanings from their own plots.
-There are also large giving gardens at Marra Farm and at the Seattle Community Farm, with smaller ones found in backyards, alleys, senior centers, schools, faith communities, colleges, food banks, roof tops, “parking strips” and reclaimed parking lots and elsewhere around the city.
+There are also large giving gardens and smaller ones found in backyards, alleys, senior centers, schools, faith communities, colleges, food banks, roof tops, “parking strips” and reclaimed parking lots and elsewhere around the city — many of them mission-based giving gardens.
 If you notice a garden: it’s a chance to ask about the gardener’s efforts!